Cognitive Behavioral Therapy (CBT)

 Prolonged Exposure Therapy

-Who Would Benefit from Cognitive Behavioral Therapy (CBT)?
+Who Would Benefit from Cognitive Behavioral Therapy?

-Cognitive behavioral therapy (CBT) can help with a wide range of mental health conditions and other problems, including the following:
+Cognitive behavioral therapy can help with a wide range of mental health conditions and other problems, including the following:

 stethoscope Meet our cognitive behavioral therapy providers

-Rush Excellence in Cognitive Behavioral Therapy (CBT)
+Rush Excellence in Cognitive Behavioral Therapy

 • Video and phone therapy options: Research has shown that cognitive behavioral therapy done over video is just as effective as in-person CBT.
 Therapists at Rush will be happy to work with you over the phone, via video or in person.